Malachi Fields

 Summary

 Malachi Fields (23 years old) is a big-bodied possession receiver who began his college career at Virginia (2021–2024) before transferring to Notre Dame for the 2025 season.
-In 2025, Fields started throughout the season and recorded 58 receptions for 812 yards and eight touchdowns, earning him All-ACC recognition prior to the transfer and All-America consideration during his final season.
-Fields has maintained solid academic standing throughout his multi-program career and is widely viewed as a mature, even-keeled presence whose work habits and willingness to block in the run game consistently draw praise from coaches, with no publicly reported significant off-field incidents.
+In 2025, Fields started throughout the season and recorded 36 receptions for 630 yards and 5 touchdowns, earning him All-ACC recognition prior to the transfer and All-America consideration during his final season.
+Fields was a three-sport athlete at Monticello High School in football (quarterback and cornerback), basketball and track & field.
+A Psychology major, Fields has maintained solid academic standing and at Virginia, he was the recipient of the 2022–2023 Judge and Mrs. Harold H. Purcell Family Scholarship.
+Fields is widely viewed as a mature, even-keeled presence who is notoriously quiet.
+At both UVA and Notre Dame, teammates nicknamed him "The Professional" because he rarely speaks on the field, choosing instead to communicate through his route-running and "pancake" blocks on opposing cornerbacks.
 Teammates frequently highlight his basketball background and body control as traits that translate to contested-catch situations and red-zone reliability.
 From an injury standpoint, Fields suffered a broken metatarsal in his left foot in Spring 2022 that sidelined him for 10 games but has been largely durable since.

 Strengths